JStateson/BoincTasksTempReader/README.md

 Sensors 3.40 provides CPU and ATI temperatures and is required

-If you are running a firewall (default in Ubuntu of OFF) then be sure to allow port 31417 to get through the firewall
+If you are running a firewall (default in Ubuntu is OFF) then be sure to allow port 31417 to get through the firewall

 The folder SystemdService has an install script that creats a sevice to run